Woman shopping from vendor at farmers market at St. Stephen's Church in Richmond, Virginia

 Haashrooms will be here with cultivated and foraged mushrooms and related products, such as coffees, teas, and salves.

-Life in Bloom RVA Farm will have beautiful bouquets of flowers at the market this week.
+Life in Bloom RVA Farm will have callas in their premium bunches.

-Old Way Farm, located in King William County, Virginia raises 100% grass fed lamb, pastured raised chicken and turkey and pasture and forest raised Berkshire pork.
+Old Way Farm, located in King William County, Virginia raises pastured chicken and turkey and pasture and forest raised Berkshire pork.
 Their poultry and pigs are given a non-GMO Project certified feed that exceeds organic feed standard in regards to residual herbicides and pesticides.
-Turkey and lamb are back in.
 Check out their website to pre-order for next week’s market and learn more about their farming practices.

 Snyder Family Farm is your source for naturally pasture-raised grass fed beef, silvopasture pork, and eggs.
 Try our mouth-watering steaks and pork chops for the grill or sausage, bacon, and eggs for breakfast.
 For added convenience and faster service at the market, you can pre-order online.
 We look forward to serving you this weekend!